textileio/js-powergate-client/examples/node/README.md

 **Note:** Be sure not to commit your `.env` file to any public repository because it contains application secrets.

 This example app needs to connect to a Powergate instance, so update `.env` with your `POW_HOST` address.
 This would correspond to an instance of Powergate you have running somewhere.

+If your Powergate is configured to use an adming auth token, be sure to set a value in `.env` for `POW_ADMIN_TOKEN`.

 **- OR -**